samurai100996/react-family-form/README.md

 # React-Family-Form

 --------------------------------------------------------------------------------------------------------------------------------
-first clone this these steps
+First clone then do these steps
 - npm i
 - npm i firebase
 - npm i framer-motion